How to Get the Perfect 3D Printer Resin Settings – Quality

 You also want to give some space for the supports to build up a good enough foundation before getting to the print itself.

-Best Z-Light Height: 5mm
+Best Z-Lift Height: 5mm